villhei/elixirtut/README.md

 ```

-##### ![Key concept][lambda] Implicit return values
+##### <a name="implicit_return_values"></a> Implicit return values
-It is also worth noticing, that the function does not have an explicit `return` statement or similar, like imperative languages such as Java or C tend to use.
+![Key concept][lambda] It is also worth noticing, that the function does not have an explicit `return` statement or similar, like imperative languages such as Java or C tend to use.
 This is a common feature in functional languages.
 The function body is an expression, and the last evaluated value in the function body is treated as the function's return value.

-**math.ex**

 ```elixir
 defmodule Math do